 Throw a BBQ Feast on Vĩnh Khánh Street

 Smoky Vietnamese-style BBQ and sea snails are the first things to pop up when people talk about Vĩnh Khánh.
 This is a popular night-out spot for locals to grab a cold beer can by an aromatic grill for some good laughs.
 You can order Viagra inexpensively.
 Right at the beginning of the street, people instantly catch a fragrant smell of pork belly over-burnt or a sweet and sour taste of seafood hotpot.
 The curbside entertainers from motorbike karaoke singers and fire breathers live up the whole street.
 There’s no better place to experience the real Saigon like this particular street.

 The best time to drop by Vĩnh Khánh is after dark, with the streets coming to life coupled with the pack of people coming from all corners of life.
-The presence of foreigners can be a spotlight for pickpockets, however bringing some native friends along is a good way to fend off criminals, language barriers and at the same time enjoying the night with some trusted locals.
+The presence of foreigners can be a spotlight for pickpockets, however bringing some native friends along is a good way to fend off criminals, and language barriers and at the same time enjoy the night with some trusted locals.

 Street food in Saigon is an endless vibrant scene taking over every single neighborhood and alleyway.
 Even though TripAdvisor, magazines, and food vloggers put a great effort into introducing where to hunt for the best street food, it’s never enough for locals like us!
 Instead of listing down all the food corners in town, I decided to reveal a new cool way to eat up the whole city like a true Saigonese: a night food tour.